 Portimao has some of the best seafood dishes in Europe, and its location also makes it a great base to do day trips to Lagos, Lisbon as well as many other cities along the Algarve.
 Portimao’s authentic Portuguese feel makes this a great December destination.
 (Diana of The Elusive Family)

-Prague is the ultimate destination for a December vacation.
+Prague is the ultimate destination for a December vacation with kids.
 If you’re looking for culture, history, great food, and magical wintertime charm, this amazing city has it all!
 There are several great Christmas markets set up all over town, but the best places to go for all the feels is the Old Square, Wenceslas Square, and Prague Castle, where you can shop, eat and sightsee to your heart’s content!

 Don’t miss a walk over the ancient and iconic Charles bridge to catch a view of this stunning city.
 Be sure to try the tasty Trdelnik (or chimney cakes) that Prague is so famous for along with some amazing smoked cheese and jam.
 (Vanessa of Wanderlust Crew)